VPN Leak Test

 A VPN leak happens when your device accidentally exposes your real IP address, physical location, or even your internet traffic outside of the encrypted VPN tunnel.
 This completely defeats the purpose of using a VPN, which is to protect your online identity and privacy.

-Why does it matter?
-Even with a VPN active, various types of leaks can reveal your true identity, location, and Browse habits to third parties like your Internet Service Provider (ISP), government agencies, or malicious attackers.
+Even with a VPN active, various types of leaks can reveal your true identity, location, and browsing habits to third parties like your Internet Service Provider (ISP), government agencies, or malicious attackers.
 Your privacy depends on your VPN being leak-proof.

 IPv6 Leaks